wsxeert/cinemaApp/README.md

 ### /remote/reservation
 * __POST /remote/reservation/reserveSeats__  To buy or book the seats, bookingId or purchasingId will be returned.
 Input: __name__ AND __date__ AND __time__ AND __theaterNum__ AND __seats__ AND __action__ ('buy' or 'book')
 * __DELETE /remote/reservation/delete__ To cancel the booking.
 Input: __bookid__

+## Concern
+This application definitely needs authentication infrastructure, otherwise anyone can do anything to the system.
+For scalability, this application a little hard to expand as the design of Theater, there has to be branching information for it.

+### Personal note
+After playing with Laravel for a while, I get to know that it is a really powerful framework and easy to use.
+Thank you